-On the other hand, in 1970's, JMA examined possibilities to centralize the research activity into Meteorological Research Institute so that the other Auxiliary Organs including KMO could focus on observations and public services.
-No drastic changes happened in the end and those Auxiliary Organs keep their research duties at present.
+On the other hand, in the 1970s, the JMA examined possibilities to centralize the research activity into the Meteorological Research Institute so that the other auxiliary organs including KMO could focus on observations and public services.
+No drastic changes happened in the end, and those auxiliary organs keep their research duties at present.
 However, several changes have been introduced to restrict research activities there.
-For instance, only researchers of Meteorological Research Institute qualify

-35 to apply Grants-in-Aid for Scientific Research by Japan Society for the Promotion of Science which is one of the biggest research grants in Japan.
-Researchers of the other Auxiliary Organs could apply for some other grants but opportunities were gradually shrunk.
+For instance, only researchers of the Meteorological Research Institute qualify to apply for Grants-in-Aid for Scientific Research by Japan Society for the Promotion of Science which is one of the biggest research grants in Japan.
+Researchers of the other auxiliary organs could apply for some other grants, but opportunities were gradually shrunk.